senvang/hugo-website/content/posts/2023/10/lxc_on_devuan_linux.md

 ##### using the container

 To start an already existing container the command `lxc-start -n <container-name>` is used.
-With everything I described above done the container does start but still shows some error messages `tmpfs: Bad value for 'uid'`.
-So there are still some things to investigate.
+With everything I described above done the container does start without issues.
+Previously appearing `tmpfs: Bad value for 'uid'` error message were related to the Devuan container image used.
+The errors disappeared after I switched to using the Alpine Linux image.

 Once the container is running we can start a process in the container with `lxc-attach`.
 For example `lxc-attach -n <container-name> bash` will provide shell access to the container.